pesaply/ngiriapi/README.md

 $ uvicorn example:app
 ```

-For a more complete example, see [encode/starlette-example](https://github.com/encode/starlette-example).
+For a more complete example, see [pesaply/ngiriapi-example](https://github.com/pesaply/ngiriapi-example).

 ## Dependencies

-Starlette only requires `anyio`, and the following are optional:
+ngiriapi only requires `anyio`, and the following are optional:

 * [`httpx`][httpx] - Required if you want to use the `TestClient`.
 * [`jinja2`][jinja2] - Required if you want to use `Jinja2Templates`.